advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 1. A naive model in Avatar Logic of the core axiom without the order assumption, which produces the smallest graph with Möbius topology for two orthogonal faces.
-2. The fact that hypercubes are filled avatar graphs, which diagonals aligns with the edges between cores and the corresponding unique N-avatars.
+2. The fact that hypercubes are filled avatar graphs, which diagonals align with the edges between cores and the corresponding unique N-avatars.

 With other words, the core axiom and Avatar Extensions are the only ingredients needed to construct hypercubes, which represents higher dimensions.
 The reason this method is new, is that the order assumption can be removed temporarily from the core axiom,